cgdisgood/-PowerCord-Embedify/README.md

 Easily make embeds from within Discord

-Thanks to `Liam The Protogen#2501` as most of this code is his, but was adapted to work with Embeds.ga!!!
+This is a clone of the "Safe Embeds Generator" Big thanks to all members of the "Safe embed Generator" plugin as most (95%) is theirs, but this one was adapted to work with Embeds.ga!

+Check out the Original Repo [here](https://github.com/TheShadowGamer/Safe-Embed-Generator)